intel/linux-sgx/README.md

 The [intel-device-plugins-for-kubernetes](https://github.com/intel/intel-device-plugins-for-kubernetes) project enables users to run container applications running Intel(R) SGX enclaves in Kubernetes clusters.
 It also gives instructions how to set up ECDSA based attestation in a cluster.

+The [intel-sgx-ssl](https://github.com/intel/intel-sgx-ssl) project provides a full-strength general purpose cryptography library for Intel(R) SGX enclave applications.
+It is based on the underlying OpenSSL* Open Source project.
+Intel(R) SGX provides a build combination to build out a SGXSSL based SDK as [below](#build-the-intelr-sgx-sdk-and-intelr-sgx-sdk-installer).
+Users could also utilize this cryptography library in SGX enclave applications seperately.

 This repository provides a reference implementation of a Launch Enclave for 'Flexible Launch Control' under [psw/ae/ref_le](psw/ae/ref_le).
 The reference LE implementation can be used as a basis for enforcing different launch control policy by the platform developer or owner.
 To build and try it by yourself, please refer to the [ref_le.md](psw/ae/ref_le/ref_le.md) for details.

 License